 Good Sam Club is probably one the least complicated discount memberships for RV parks and campgrounds out there (and certainly compared to the other ones we are discussing in this post).
 You save 10% off nightly fees at participating (Good Sams) parks.
 The membership discount extends beyond the nightly fees and includes 30% discounts at Camping World stores, pet discounts on foods and toys, and you save on fuel at Pilot /Flying J. Reasons to Have it: It’s cheap (less than $50/year).
 It’s nice to have a discount at Camping World in case you need a stinky slinky and there’s a store down the street.
 Reasons to Skip it: If you are just looking for a camping discount 10% isn’t much.

 Passport America Discount Camping Club is relatively inexpensive and saves members 50% off campsites.
-Exciting stuff right?
+Exciting for anyone camping on a budget, right?
 It pretty much pays for itself after two uses.
 There are nearly 1,900 RV parks that offer discounts with Passport America.
 Reasons to Have it: It’s cheap (less than $50/year).
 There are many participating RV parks and campgrounds throughout the USA, Canada, and Mexico.
 Reasons to Skip it: Each park is different and have various policies on how and when the discount can be applied.
 If you would like to purchase a Passport America membership, please consider using our link here.
 In doing so you help us continue providing free content and information about RV living.

 So far we have covered Good Sam and Passport America.
 Now for the most complicated of discount program for RV parks and campgrounds: Thousand Trails.
 There are several different memberships and ways to use Thousand Trails.
 Their memberships vary with different camping zones across the nation as well as various upgraded membership options (both past and present).

 Camp Passes allow you to stay in campgrounds in a particular zone for a certain amount of days.
-You get 30 days free, then $3/night after that, but you have to move around: you can stay at one park up to 14 consecutive nights, but then have to stay out of the Thousand Trails system for seven nights before you can stay again at any park.
-Your other option is to stay up to 4 nights at a park and then move to another one.
+You get 50 days free, then $3 or $4 per night after that, but you have to move around: you can stay at one park up to 14 consecutive nights, but then have to stay out of the Thousand Trails system for seven (7) nights before you can stay again at any park.
 This could be great for folks not full time traveling or don’t mind moving around often.
-Reasons to Have it: Camping Zones are relatively inexpensive when you weigh in free 30 nights and then the discounted camping throughout the year and you can learn more about Thousand Trails as you go.
+Reasons to Have it: Camping Zones are relatively inexpensive when you weigh in free 50 nights and then the discounted camping throughout the year and you can learn more about Thousand Trails as you go.
 At the writing of this post, the annual fee is $565.
-If you even camp for 30 days in one year, the pass pays for itself.
+If you even camp for 50 days in one year, the pass pays for itself.
 It is a 1 year commitment with little to lose.
 Reasons to Skip it: Camping Zones can be limiting, although Thousand Trails will sometimes allow you to switch one zone for another.
-This may not be the discount program for you if you like to stay put for more than seven nights.
+This may not be the discount program for you if you like to stay put for more than 14 nights.
 Need more information?
-Check out RV Love’s post “Is a Thousand Trails Zone Pass right for you?”
+Check out RV Love’s post “Is a Thousand Trails Zone Pass right for you?” or watch our video below.